-When people are different than each other, it can at first seem really hard to get off to great teamwork and collaboration.
+When people are different from each other, it can at first seem really hard to get off to great teamwork and collaboration.

 But don’t let being different put you off – because if you are willing to make it work, you can start to build a very powerful partnership; one that is healthy, creative and successful.

 Differences come in many shapes and forms – we can have different personalities, values, cultures, opinions and more.
 If we can see any kind of difference as a creative force, an opportunity for learning and better answers, then we can make the most of the different perspectives they bring.

-Many people hate conflict and avoid it at all cost.
+Many people hate conflict and avoid it at all costs.
 But it doesn’t have to be a bad thing.
 Besides, conflict is a natural thing – we all have different opinions, which is what conflict is – it’s simply a difference of opinion.
 Conflicting opinions can be the source of healthy debates, great innovation and needed change, meaning we get even better results.

-Personal differences, conflicting goals and competitive behaviours are indeed some of the reasons why conflict and tension occurs.
+Personal differences, conflicting goals and competitive behaviours are indeed some of the reasons why conflict and tension occur.
 And there’s an inherent power in that conflict and tension, which can give a team, organisation or business relationship the boost that it needs to progress, change and become more effective.
 If everyone has the same opinion, everything remains the same, and in a fast-changing world, that’s a disaster and will leave you behind those that embrace the differences.
 Continuous innovation is an absolute must for survival.

 If you’re serious about working well with business partners, clients, employees or any other stakeholders who are different to you – check out our top 7 tips:

 There’s no need to “be right”.
 Tell yourself that your solution might not be the right or only one.
 The first step to managing different opinions is to welcome them.
 When two or more people have different opinions, see it as a good thing – we have different views here, what can we learn from all of those different views?
 There’s no need to think in terms of “right and wrong” – who’s to be the judge of that anyway?